-Among the many database-centric features in IRI Workbench is the ability to create, modify, and execute SQL statements.
-These “SQL scrapbooking” features are available through the free Data Tools Platform (DTP) plug-in for Eclipse, which also supports IRI job wizards for database:
+Among the many database-centric features in IRI Workbench is the ability to create, modify, and execute SQL statements manually or graphically.
+These “SQL scrap-booking” features are available through the free Data Tools Platform (DTP) plug-in for Eclipse, which also supports IRI job wizards for database:

 - profiling, searching, classification, E-R diagramming, and integrity checking

 - integration, including ETL, pivoting, slowly changing dimensions, and change data capture

 - column masking, including format-preserving encryption, redaction, and pseudonymization

 - subsetting, test data generation, and bulk loading

 - migration, replication, and offline reorgs

 To use the cross-platform(!)
 SQL and IRI facilities in Workbench, you must first make a JDBC connection1 to your database from the DTP’s Data Source Explorer view.
 Once you are connected, you will be able to see your tables, and work with them with Eclipse or IRI tooling.
 This article focuses only on the use of DTP features for creating and executing SQL statements.